 Remember to update your SSO IdP settings with this URL.

-The following information transparently documents the data that Dynatrace receives from and pushes to your clusters.
+The following information transparently documents the mandatory data that Dynatrace receives from your Dynatrace Managed cluster.
 Note that all communication between clusters and Mission Control is encrypted and always cluster-initiated only.
 Dynatrace isn't able to initiate a connection to customer clusters.